Bamboo overrunning your garden? 5 ways to remove it and stop it damaging your home

 It is possible to buy bamboo weedkiller, however, this method can damage the ecosystem of your garden.
 The RHS for example, don't support the use of weedkillers and believe that non-chemical approaches to removing bamboo are just as effective.

-If you do use chemicals, garden designer Rosemary Coldstream suggests digging out as much of the root as you can and using a weedkiller such as Round-Up Tree Stump Killer Root Killer at Amazon to destroy the root.
+If you do use chemicals, garden designer Rosemary Coldstream suggests digging out as much of the root as you can and using a weedkiller such as Round-Up Tree Stump Killer Root Killer (available from Amazon) to destroy the root.

 5. Monitor for any offshoots growing elsewhere